cybersamx/go-recipes/README.md

 * [Pulsar pubsub](pulsar-pubsub) - a recipe that implements a simple pubsub setup in Apache Pulsar.
 * [Redis](redis) - recipes for working with Redis using the `mediocregopher/radix` and `go-redis/redis` drivers.
   * [Counter](redis/counter) - a recipe that implements global atomic counter that showcases basic operations in Redis.
-  * [Sessions](redis/sessions) - a recipe that implements ephemeral sessions in Redis by setting up Redis to remove expired content.
+  * [Sessions](redis/sessions) - a recipe that implements serialization of complex data to redis using GOB and ephemeral sessions in Redis by setting up Redis to remove expired content.
   * [Authentication](auth) - authentication in Redis.
 * [Reflection](reflect) - Go runtime reflection.
   * [Deep Equal](equality) - a recipe on Go (deep) equality operation using the `reflect.DeepEqual` to compare 2 values.